Prthik7/netflix_sql_project/README.md

 limit 10

---Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords  Categorize content as 'Bad' if it contains --'kill' or 'violence' and 'Good' otherwise.
+15)Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords  Categorize content as 'Bad' if it contains --'kill' or 'violence' and 'Good' otherwise.
 Count the number of items in each category. with new_table as